-There are 3 editions of Windows Key, each one supports more functions.
-You can check the comparison and choose which edition suits you better.
+There are 2 editions of Windows Key, each one supports more functions.
+You can check the comparison table below and choose which edition suits you better:

 To reset the Administrator password for Windows you need another PC that you have Administrative access to (not the PC you need to reset the Windows password for).
 Please download and install Passware Kit on this machine.
 Make sure you have a CD-RW or USB to create a reset disk.